CalyCherkaoui/lifestyle_capstone/README.md

 ## Deployment:

-This web-application was deployed with Heroku and AWS S3 (for Active storage)
+This web-application was deployed with Heroku

 Link to the webpage :